 One ACCU represents one tonne of carbon dioxide equivalent (tCO2-e) that would have otherwise been released into the atmosphere.

-Australian National Registry Emissions Unit (ANREU)
+ACCUs are held and managed through Australian National Registry of Emissions Units (ANREU) accounts.

 Earning ACCUs